Anthony J. Leingang Memorial Scholarship (senior only; faculty/staff nominated)

 This is presented annually to a Damien senior who best embodies the qualities which Anthony J. Leingang demonstrated throughout his young life.
 The recipient has demonstrated a high degree of loyalty to family, school, church, almighty God and service to others.
 He is an individual who practices his faith regularly, has achieved a high level of performance in academics, especially computer science.
 He has utilized every opportunity to develop his God-given abilities in all areas of life and is likely to continue to strive to achieve the goals that are the legacy of Anthony J. Leingang.

-These scholarships are granted annually to a senior who have best embodied the characteristics which made Anthony M. Schiro such a respected, esteemed, and greatly loved man.
-The recipient of this year’s awards have demonstrated a high degree of loyalty to family, school, church, and almighty God.
-Each young man is an individual who has utilized every opportunity to develop his God-given abilities in both the intellectual and athletic spheres, and who has shown that he is likely to use his talents in the service of others.
+This scholarship is granted annually to a junior who have best embodied the characteristics which made Anthony M. Schiro such a respected, esteemed, and greatly loved man.
+The recipient of this year’s award has demonstrated a high degree of loyalty to family, school, church, and almighty God.
+This young man is an individual who has utilized every opportunity to develop his God-given abilities in both the intellectual and athletic spheres, and who has shown that he is likely to use his talents in the service of others.

 Brian Christopher Smith graduated from Damien High School in 1992.
 While here, he was an active member of the community, an athlete, and a scholar.
 He was a dedicated friend, always willing to lend a helping hand or a word of encouragement.
 The love of life he possessed encouraged his classmates to live each day to the fullest.
 This award is given to an individual who best exemplifies the spirit of Brian’s zest for life, and an individual who exemplifies a close relationship with God.